 You’ll climb high into the trees, crossing precarious bridges, swinging from ropes like Tarzan and of course ziplining.
-There are easy courses for children and more advanced courses for adults of different skill levels.
+It’s a great activity for the entire family because there are easy courses for children and more advanced ones for adults of different skill levels.

-I liked that I could choose the level of difficulty that I wanted, though I plan to take it up a notch next time.I don’t recommend it if you’re afraid of heights but I loved TreeUmph so much that I’ve even considered getting a season pass!
-It’s a great bonding experience for families but also a fun place to just get away from it all for a few hours.
+I liked that I could choose the level of difficulty that I wanted, though I plan to take it up a notch next time.I don’t recommend it if you’re afraid of heights but if you like adventure, you’ll want to go again and again!

 Dakin Dairy Farm

-If you’re visiting Sarasota in the fall, you’ll want to bring the kids to Dakin Dairy Farm.
-Take a tour that includes a hayride, pig races and learn how milk is bottled in the processing facility.
+If you’re visiting Sarasota in the fall, you’ll want to bring the kids to the Dakin Dairy Farm.
+The tour includes a hayride, pig races and a lesson in how milk is bottled in the processing facility.